sjmikler/pytorch-symbolic/README.md

 model = tf.keras.Model(inputs, outputs)
 ```

 This took 16 lines of code.

 # Model definition in PyTorch

 An usual way to define a model in PyTorch is an objective one.
 Steps:

 1. define a class that inherits from `nn.Module`
-2. define all the layers, including their input shapes, in `__init__` method
+2. define all the layers, knowing their input shapes in advance, in `__init__` method
 3. define the order in which layers are used in `forward` method

-The separation of steps 2 and 3 makes network creation more difficult than it should be.
-Why?
+The separation of steps 2 and 3 makes network creation more difficult than it could be.

 * We have to know the exact shape of the input for each layer, sometimes non-trivial, e.g. if we use strides
-* In case of complicated networks, we create the model virtually twice: in `__init__` and in `forward`
+* In case of complicated networks, we define the model virtually twice: in `__init__` and in `forward`

 PyTorch non-functional example (toy ResNet equivalent):

 ```
 from torch import nn
 from torch.nn import functional as F